Tahoe Fund

 4. Tahoe Fund grants are intended to leverage existing levels of federal, state, and local funding.
 Project requests cannot be a substitute for the base operational budgets of these entities.

-5. With the notable exception of stewardship/interpretation projects, the Tahoe Fund will generally not include funding requests for planning, design, or other pre-construction activities, or for maintenance and monitoring of projects in its portfolios of Signature and Premier Projects.
+5. With the exception of stewardship/interpretation projects, the Tahoe Fund will generally not include funding requests for maintenance and monitoring of projects in its portfolios of Signature and Premier Projects.

-6. Tahoe Fund will consider funding requests for early-stage projects within its Environmental Venture Trust portfolio.
-Project must show the ability to leverage an early investment with future funding sources.
+6. Tahoe Fund will consider funding requests for early-stage projects within its Environmental Venture Trust and Smartest Forest Fund portfolios.
+Projects must show the ability to leverage an early investment with future funding sources.

-7. Tahoe Fund projects must comply with all applicable federal, state, and local statutes and regulations, and should contribute to the attainment of one or more TRPA thresholds (water quality, air quality, soil conservation, scenic quality, recreation, fisheries, wildlife, noise, vegetation preservation).
+7. Tahoe Fund projects must comply with all applicable federal, state, and local statutes and regulations, and should contribute to the attainment of one or more TRPA thresholds (i.e., water quality, air quality, soil conservation, scenic quality, recreation, fisheries, wildlife, noise, vegetation preservation).

 8. The Tahoe Fund seeks projects that have completed the environmental review process for the Signature and Premier projects.
-Please state the date of anticipated environmental approvals.
+If you have not yet received environmental approvals, please be sure to include the date you anticipate receiving them.

 10. The Tahoe Fund will not select projects that address the mitigation requirements of private projects.

-11. Project administrator must be able to demonstrate that there is full community support for the project (or no major conflicts).
+11. The project administrator must be able to demonstrate that there is full community support for the project (or no major conflicts).

-12. Project administrator must have ability to recognize the Tahoe Fund for the donation (plaque, publicity, marketing, special events).
+12. The project administrator must have the ability to recognize the Tahoe Fund for the donation (e.g., plaque, publicity, marketing, special events).

 13. Indirect costs cannot exceed 5%.